|

 of stamps from other countries as well.
 The printing methods, plate

-numbering schemes and other marginal markings used by other countries'
+numbering schemes and other marginal markings used by some other countries'

 governments and their security printers are quite similar.